rich-drechsler/bytedump/README.md

         Error support class that's used to "gracefully" stop a Java application.

     src/java/launcher_template.sh
-        Bash script that "launches" a Java application.
+        Bash script that "launches" a Java application - I believe it's a decent example of what bash really should be used for.

     src/java/ByteDump.java
         The Java bytedump version - it "resembles" the bash version.